ningpengtao-coder/gitlab-foss/doc/development/feature_flags/process.md

 this is 10.
 We have also determined that the cost of adding a feature flag check in a variety of places is 1.
 If we do not use feature flags, and our feature works as intended, our total cost is 10.
 This however is the best case scenario.
-Optimising for the best case scenario is guaranteed to lead to trouble, whereas optimising for the worst case scenario is almost always better.
+Optimizing for the best case scenario is guaranteed to lead to trouble, whereas optimizing for the worst case scenario is almost always better.

 To illustrate this, let's say our feature causes an outage, and there's no immediate way to resolve it.
 This means we'd have to take the following steps to